 All shares were paid in cash, except for shares issued in May 2001 for the total nominal amount of RUB 220 000 thousand which were paid in accordance with the Russian statutory legislation by means of capitalisation of statutory revaluation of fixed assets.
-All ordinary shares have a nominal value of RUB 12 thousand per share (2018: RUB 12 thousand per share) and rank equally.
+All ordinary shares have a nominal value of RUB 12 thousand per share (2019: RUB 12 thousand per share) and rank equally.
 Each share carries one vote.
-During 2019 and 2018 the Bank did not issue shares.
+27 may 2019 issuance of 135 000 ordinary shares was approved by Bank's shareholders.